You should make your way to the hospital if:

 When possible, we suggest calling before leaving your house so that the team has time to prepare your medical file and get ready for your arrival.

-You do not need to come to the Mother-Child Unit if:
+You do not need to come to the hospital if:

 - You are not yet at 36 weeks: if you have contractions, call the birthing centre.